syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/FAQ/General/How-to-Place-UserControl-in-a-Header-Cell.md

 # How to Place UserControl in a Header Cell

-To have User Control in GridGroupingControl, GridGenericCellModel and GridGenericCellRenderer classes must be derived and User Control designed must be made as a CellModel in the GridGroupingControl using these derived classes.
+To have User Control in GridGroupingControl, GridGenericCellModel and GridGenericCellRenderer classes must be derived and User Control designed must be made as a cell model in the GridGroupingControl using these derived classes.

 The following are the steps that need to be followed to do this.